mario-pz/uni/networking/exam/task_solving/theory_questions.md

 ```

-# Suppose an application produces chunks of 40 bytes every 20 msec and each chunk is encapsulated in a TCP segment and then in an IP datagram.Find the overhead percentage of each datagram and application level data percentage
+# Suppose an application produces chunks of 40 bytes every 20 msec and each chunk is encapsulated in a TCP segment and then in an IP datagram.
+Find the overhead percentage of each datagram and application level data percentage

 |IP Header | TCP Header| Application Data |
 |---|---|---|